craigwhughes-dev/Strategy_Auto_Trader/README.md

 | Backtest chart legend | Sharpe, Sortino vs B&H |
 | Live journal analysis | A1–A12: everything above except risk/return ratios (only raw P&L) |
 | Execution log / state | Fill price, signal price, slippage bps per order |

+## Known Limitations

+- **Signal survivorship isn't guaranteed.** Not every implemented measure produces a profitable strategy — e.g. the `choppy_vol` strategy backtested negative (199/203 tickers) and is excluded from live use.
+Treat this as evidence the backtest gate works, but a reminder that "implemented" ≠ "validated."